IBM/csm-dach-cloud-native-labs/day-1/customimages.md

  * An image is specified on a file called _Containerfile_ or _Dockerfile_
  * An image bases on a _base image_
  * A base image provides a common basis for building an image
- * Each image is composed by layers
+ * Each image is composed of layers
  * Each instruction on the Containerfile adds a layer

 This is an example of a Containerfile: